syncwavedev/syncwave/README.md

-# SyncWave - Kanban Board for Friends
+# SyncWave - Kanban Board for Developers

 SyncWave is a communications tool that lets you build great software with your friends.